PE39806/bailo-tests-and-experiments/README.md

 - `several_releases_with_files.py`: create releases with files where the total file size per release sums up to a known figure.
 Overall this is similar to `many_releases_with_files.py`.
 - `many_releases_with_existing_images.py`: create releases from manually uploaded images where each successive release has an increasing number of images (based off triangular numbers).
 Used to stress test model mirroring with releases containing images.
 - `purge_files_without_release.py`: simple cleanup to delete any files attached to a model that are not in any Releases.
+- `clone_releases.py`: clone the skeleton releases in one model to another.
+This does not directly copy the File and Container contents but creates named copies with empty contents of the appropriate size.
+File size is exact but Container size is only approximate.
+Useful for testing model mirroring with artefacts on a "fresh" copy of all artefacts.

 ## Bailo OpenAPI Linter